hashicorp/terraform-provider-consul/website/docs/r/certificate_authority.html.markdown

 # certificate_authority

-The `certificate_authority` resource can be used to manage the configuration of the Certificate Authority used by [Consul Connect](https://www.consul.io/docs/connect/ca).
+The `consul_certificate_authority` resource can be used to manage the configuration of the Certificate Authority used by [Consul Connect](https://www.consul.io/docs/connect/ca).

 ## Example Usage